M-Media-Group/Coronavirus-COVID-19-Watch/readme.txt

 == Upgrade Notice ==
 = 1.4.9 =
 Because of the dynamic situation, we update our plugin regularly.
 Update to the newest version now to get the most up to date features and information.
+Has this plugin been useful to you?
+Consider donating at the donate link on the plugin page!

 == Privacy policy ==
 This plugin uses data from Johns Hopkins University and ARCGIS, provided via API thanks to M Media (mmediagroup.fr).
 Here's a link to [M Media](https://mmediagroup.fr/), the API provider.
 Access the API directly here [M Media](https://covid-api.mmediagroup.fr/v1/cases).
 The M Media API privacy policy is [here](https://mmediagroup.fr/privacy-policy), the terms of use [here](https://mmediagroup.fr/terms-and-conditions) and the JHU Data Usage policy is [here](https://github.com/CSSEGISandData/COVID-19).